 How To Use A Concept Prompt

 So, job one.
 Who are you?
 The prompt says you lived a good life, so what did you do?
 Were you ACTUALLY good, or did you just perceive yourself to be good?
 What about your good life implies you’d be good for punishing someone else?
 Is it a skill you have for causing pain, or just your presence would torture somebody else?
 Were you human?
-Were you magical or a creature?
-Were you an alien?
+Perhaps you were magical or a creature?
+Maybe an alien?
 What is special about you?

 Job two.
 How did you die?
 Were you killed?
 Was it suicide?
 Was it illness?
 Your death would be probably be the inciting incident.
 Until death, you were living your good life and not a punishment in Hell, so the cause of death should be significant.
 Was your death a choice you made, or was it thrust upon you?

 Job three.
 Do you like your current circumstances?
 Are you happy to be there, do you thrive?
-Do you hate it and strive to escape?
+Are you striving to escape?
 Do you know the person you’re supposed to punish and do you want to punish them?
 Do you team up with them to escape, or do you want to hurt them?